-'Tis the season to be festive, and fed.
-We finally get to catch up with friends and family around the BBQ, indulging on all the amazing decadent dishes offered this time of year.
+'Tis the season to be festive, when we finally get to indulge on all the amazing decadent dishes offered this time of year.

-But we know it all too well - this seemingly endless barrage of parties, work events and get-togethers can be tough on the waistline, not to mention our stress levels.
+But we know it all too well - the holidays can be tough on the waistline, not to mention our stress levels.
 Does that ring a (jingle) bell?

 Below are some expert tips* on how to stay healthy during the festive season - to help you enjoy the celebrations, guilt-free.